Jacob Dircksz de Graeff

 Jacob Dircksz de Graeff, free lord of Zuid-Polsbroek (Emden 1571 – Amsterdam, 6 October 1638) was an illustrious member of the Dutch patrician De Graeff family.
-He belonged to States Faction and was an influential Amsterdam regent and burgomaster of the Dutch Golden Age.
+He belonged to States Faction and was an influential Amsterdam regent and burgomaster (mayor) of the Dutch Golden Age.

 De Graeff was known for his "free-thinking", "republican" attitude but also for his "fame-seeking".
 Together with his nephew Andries Bicker, he campaigned for the recognition of the Remonstrants in Amsterdam.
 After the political collapse of Reynier Pauw in 1627, the management of the city government fell into the hands of the "Arminian clique" around De Graeff and Bicker, who contollef the city's politics in close cooperation to each other.
 This also gave new impetus to the republican "states party", which had been weakened since the murder of Johan van Oldenbarnevelt, and was able to determine Amsterdam politics up to the crisis of the Rampjaar in 1672.
-However, De Graeff was not a principled anti-organist, because he honored the legacy of his father, Dirck Jansz Graeff, who was on friendly terms with William "the Silent" of Orange.
+However, De Graeff was not a principled anti-orangist, because he honored the legacy of his father, Dirck Jansz Graeff, who was on friendly terms with William "the Silent" of Orange.
 His sons were influenced by their father's antagonistic attitude towards political issues.
+The proponents of the De Graeff family has shown they had an eye for national politics and tried to find some balance between the House of Orange and the Republicans.
+They were against too much influence of the church on political issues.

 In addition to his political activities, De Graeff also conducted scientific experiments and research and ran a chemical laboratory.
 He maintained a close collaboration with Constantijn Huygens and via him also with René Descartes.